cjacker/opensource-toolchain-8051/README.md

 # Hardware prerequist

 * 8051 board
-  + STC 8051 series, AT89Cxx, Silicon Labs C8051/EFM8 series or Nuvoton N76E series are recommended.
+  + STC 8051 series or Silicon Labs C8051/EFM8 series are recommended.
   + You can use any 8051 parts from any vendor, this tutorial covers a lot of common models from different vendors, if your 8051 MCU not mentioned here, please provide some information to improve this tutorial.

 **NOTE**: